warxander/warmenu/README.md

 ## Features
 * Backward compatibility
-* Original GTA V look 'n' feel
+* GTA V-like look'n'feel
-* Customize each menu separately
+* Rich menu style customization
-* Create nested menus in one line
+* Lots of built-in controls
-* It sounds
+* Demo menu

+## Demo menu
+You can read its source code to understand how framework works To run it, just add `client_script @warmenu/warmenu_demo.lua` to any of your resources which are using WarMenu

 ## API
 ```lua